bootchk/nRF5x/readme.md

 Testing nRFCounter, you should see a sequence of times scroll by.

 TODO add other mains that test other modules.

+Boards
+-
+Some services (e.g. ledLogger) depend on the board configuration (what pins are configured as digital out to LEDs, and what revision of the chip is on the board.)

+One build configuration for the nRF51 family defines BOARDS\_CUSTOM which means included Nordic file boards.h will include custom_board.h for RedBear Nano (one LED) from this directory.

+Another build configuration for nRF52 family builds for the nRF52DK board (four LED's.)
+Defines BOARD_PCA10040.

+Exception Handlers
+-
+Also called faults (not to be confused with C++ exceptions.)

+Two kinds of faults handled:

+    hw faults e.g. HardFault_Handler
+    sw faults e.g. the handler called by the assert() macro

+The library overrides certain default handlers.
+Default handlers enter an infinite loop, without entering low power mode.
+The override default handlers:

+    for production, reset instead of infinite loop for debug using a low-reserve power supply, reduce power before sleeping

+For production, soft reset is preferable to infinite loop so the system might recover, without human intervention to hard reset.

+For debug, reducing power and sleeping keeps the system in a debuggable state (otherwise an infinite loop quickly causes brown out.)

+(Future: for debug, the handlers should save system registers from the program context in variables i.e. save the top level of the stack trace.)

 See Also
 -